 Watershed management is an advanced three-credit course that provides the student with a comprehensive understanding of the fundamental scientific, technical and policy-related fundamentals in the management of watersheds.
 Principles of hydrology and resource conservation are applied to the study of watersheds and their sustainable management for water quality protection.
 Emphasis is placed upon the roles of watershed soil and vegetation as influencing water quality.
-Prerequisites: AGRN 121 and AGRN 324.
-[Spring] Applied Learning - Other [3 credits] [3 contact hour(s)]
+Prerequisites: AGRN 121 or PSCI 221 and AGRN 324 or PSCI 324.
+[Spring] Applied Learning-Other [3 credits] [3 contact hour(s)]